 The Joint Audit Program provides funding for the state's membership in the Multi-State Tax Commission (MTC).
 The MTC conducts audits on out-of-state businesses, which complements the Department's efforts in the Field Audit Program.
-The Department of Revenue has had a partnership with the MTC for over 20 years and has produced, on average, \$8.5 million in gross tax adjustments per year over the last five years.
-No FTE are associated with the program and the appropriation simply covers membership.
+The Department has maintained a partnership with the MTC for 20+ years and has produced, on average, \$8.5 million in gross tax adjustments per year since FY 2012-13.
+No FTE are associated with the program and the appropriation simply covers membership fees.